yousefvand/shellman-ebook/manuscript/basics.md

 T>
 T> To access a variable value prefix it with `$`

-Here we face a serious problem which without well understanding it *shell scripting* becomes *hell scripting*.
+Here we face a serious problem which without well understanding it, *shell scripting* becomes *hell scripting*.

 As you may guessed in assignment rule, *space* has a special meaning in *shell scripting* and we should take care of where a *space* may appear.
 For example our variable value may contains *space*: